TITLE 35: ENVIRONMENTAL PROTECTION

 A) Venting to the control device is not required, and opening of closure devices or removal of the fixed roof is allowed at the following times:

 i) To provide access to the tank for performing routine inspection, maintenance, or other activities needed for normal operations.
 Examples of activities needed for normal operations include those times when a worker needs to open a port to sample liquid in the tank, or when a worker needs to open a hatch to maintain or repair equipment.
-Following completion of the activity, the remanufacturer or other person that stores or treats the hazardous secondary material must promptly secure the closure device in the closed position or reinstall the cover, as applicable, to the tank.
+After completing the activity, the remanufacturer or other person that stores or treats the hazardous secondary material must promptly secure the closure device in the closed position or reinstall the cover, as applicable, to the tank.

 ii) To remove accumulated sludge or other residues from the bottom of a tank.